Cart

 Is ginger safe?

-Many people believe that herbs are harmless because they are natural products.
-However, this is not necessarily true.
+Many people think that herbs are harmless because they are natural products.
+This is not necessarily true.
 Fortunately, ginger seems to be generally safe.
-For example, ginger does not seem to have an effect on the medications used by elderly individuals [3].
-However, some people may experience unpleasant stomach problems such as heartburn, nausea, and diarrhea with excessive use of ginger [1].
-So, taking a ginger shot on an empty stomach may not be a good idea if you know you are sensitive to it.
+For example, in the elderly, ginger does not appear to have any effect on the medications they take[3].
+However, some people do experience unpleasant abdominal symptoms such as heartburn, nausea and diarrhea when using ginger excessively[1].
+You also notice when you take a ginger shot that it tingles a bit or if the concentration of ginger is even higher, it can even cause a burning sensation.
+So a ginger shot on an empty stomach is not a good idea if you know you are sensitive to it.

 Ginger for your energy metabolism

-By drinking ginger shots you not only experience a delicious spicy flavor but also help your body release energy from your meals.
-The mineral copper in the gingershot plays a role in the activity of various enzymes involved in your metabolism.
-By drinking a ginger-shot, you can promote your energy metabolism directly!
+Drinking ginger shots not only provides a nice spicy taste, it also helps your body release energy from your meals.
+This is because the mineral copper in the shots plays a role in the activity of various enzymes involved in your metabolism.
+In this way, by having a nice shot, you can also directly boost your energy metabolism.

-Gingershots and it’s effect on your joints and muscles
+Ginger shots and the effect on your joints and muscles

-The antioxidant copper in ginger also helps your body protect against free radicals.
-Free radicals are substances that can damage your cells and tissues.
-You wouldn’t want to have too many of these radicals in your body.
-By obtaining sufficient antioxidants through your diet, you can better protect your body against this damage.
-Drinking ginger shots regularly is a way to achieve this.
+The antioxidant copper from the shot helps trap free radicals.
+Free radicals are substances that can cause damage to your cells and tissues.
+You do not want too many of these free radicals in your body.
+By getting enough antioxidants through your diet, you ensure that your body is better protected against this damage.
+Drinking a shot of ginger regularly is one way to do this.

 Ginger for your immune system

-Last but not least, we want to discuss the positive influence of ginger on your immune system.
-Copper from gingershots helps supports your body’s resistance and thus contributes to the normal functioning of you immmunesystem.
+Last, but certainly not least, we want to talk about the positive influence on your immune system.
+This is because copper from ginger shots supports your body’s defenses and therefore helps to ensure a good resistance.

-Ginger appears to have various positive health effects with generally minimal side effects.
-There is still much research being conducted on the benefits of ginger.
-We will regularly update this blog as new insights emerge.
+So ginger shots have all sorts of positive health effects, with generally minimal side effects.
+Much research continues to be done on the benefits of ginger.
+We will therefore update this blog regularly as new insights emerge.

 How can you use ginger for your health?

 The recommended dosage is about 1 gram of fresh ginger per day.
-You can naturally incorporate this into your meals.
-There are numerous delicious Oriental dishes that use ginger.
-If you prefer to drink ginger, below are tasty recipes for ginger juice and ginger tea.
-If you want to give your health an extra boost without much hassle, try a ginger shot.
+You can, of course, incorporate this into your food.
+For example, there are all kinds of delicious Oriental dishes that use ginger.
+Do you prefer to drink ginger?
+Below are tasty recipes for ginger juice and ginger tea.
+Want to give your health an extra boost without too much fuss?
+Then try a ginger shot.

 Recipe for ginger juice

-You can drink ginger juice with water or fruit juice, but it’s also great as a sauce in Oriental dishes or as a salad dressing.
-For half a liter of ginger juice, mix 6 cm of peeled and finely chopped fresh ginger root with the juice of 1 or 2 lemons.
-Combine the ginger and lemon with 1 teaspoon of turmeric and half a liter of water in a slow juicer or blender.
-The more ginger you use, the spicier the ginger juice will be.
-You can also order our ginger juice with turmeric, lemon, and black pepper.
-We have also written a comprehensive article with several recipes on how to make ginger juice yourself.
+Ginger juice can be drunk with water or fruit juice, but is also very suitable as a sauce in Oriental dishes or as a salad dressing.
+For half a liter of ginger juice, mix 6 cm of peeled and chopped fresh ginger root with the lemon juice of 1 or 2 lemons.
+Mix the ginger and lemon with 1 teaspoon turmeric and half a liter of water in the slow juicer or blender.
+The more ginger you use the sharper the ginger juice becomes.
+You can also order ginger juice with turmeric, lemon and black pepper from us.
+We also wrote an article with several recipes on how to make ginger juice yourself.

 Recipe for ginger tea

 Making ginger tea is very simple.
-Put some thin slices of ginger in your teacup and pour hot water over it.
-Alternatively, dissolve ginger powder in hot water.
+Put some thin slices of ginger in your teacup and pour hot water on top.
+Or dissolve ginger powder in hot water.
 Add lemon and/or honey to taste.
 Easy to make and super healthy for you.

 A ginger shot has many benefits.
-You can, of course, order your ginger shot, but did you know that making a ginger shot yourself is also straightforward?
-The ingredients for a ginger shot are ginger root (2–3 cm) and half a lemon.
+Of course, you can order your ginger shot, but did you know that making your own ginger shot is also very easy?
+The ingredients for a ginger shot are ginger root (2-3 cm) and half a lemon.
 Cut the peeled lemon and ginger root into small pieces or slices and blend them in a juicer or slow juicer until you have a cloudy ginger juice.
-You can also use a blender or immersion blender.
-Optionally, you can add a bit of maple syrup or honey.
-Drink the ginger shot all at once.
-You can also experiment: replace the lemon with mandarin, orange, pineapple, and/or apple.
-And add turmeric, cayenne pepper, or cinnamon to taste—whatever you like in your ginger shot.
+You can also use a blender or hand blender.
+Optionally, you can add a little maple syrup or honey.
+Drink the ginger shot in one sitting.
+Of course, you can also vary: replace the lemon with tangerine, orange, pineapple and/or apple.
+And add turmeric, cayenne pepper or cinnamon to taste: just what you like in your ginger shot.

-You can store ginger shots in the refrigerator for a maximum of three days.
-You can also freeze them per portion, for example, in an ice cube tray.
-This way, you only have to prepare the ginger shot once while maintaining the effect.
-Dry ginger is best stored at room temperature in a shady environment, so you can enjoy it for several weeks.
+You can store ginger shots in the refrigerator for up to three days.
+You can also freeze them by the serving, such as in an ice cube mold.
+That way you only have the work of the ginger shot once while the effect remains.
+Dry ginger is best stored at room temperature in a shady area.
+Then you can certainly enjoy it for several weeks.

-In conclusion, although it is not yet unequivocally proven, ginger appears to be good for your health, and you can use it safely.
-With our recipes for ginger juice, ginger shots, and ginger tea, you can easily and deliciously add a healthy ginger shot to your diet.
-Enjoy it!
+In short, although it has not yet been conclusively proven, ginger seems to be good for your health and you can use it safely.
+With our recipes for ginger juice, ginger shots and ginger tea, you can easily and tastefully add a healthy ginger shot to your diet.
+Enjoy!

 1. Ahn NH, et al. Ginger on human health: a comprehensive systematic review of 109 randomized controlled trials.
 Nutrients 2020;12:157.
 PubMed ID: 31935866.
 Article